hugomd/blog/content/post/json-resume-curl.md

 tags: ["tutorial", "curl", "json"]
 ---

 Over the past couple of months I've received numerous messages asking me how I've made this website respond to cURL requests with JSON (a little like [JSON Resumé](https://jsonresume.org)).
-If you're out of the loop, you can either `curl hugo.md` or check out this GIF:
+If you're out of the loop, you can either `curl -L hugo.md` or check out this GIF:

 ![](screen-capture.gif)